AlexJinyuLiu/CSC207_Trader_Project/phase2/README_Phase2.txt

 * To undo an action taken by a user, create a user account and request to add an item.
 Relogin in as an admin and approve of the item.
 You can now also choose to remove that item.
 If you create a second user, add an item and propose a trade by viewing the original user's profile, you can also remove an item from a user’s wishlist or cancel a trade.
-    The admin can also cancel any trade request created by a user.
+    The admin can also cancel any trade request created by a user, uncomfirm a trade request that was previously accepted by both users (this will put the trade back in trade request queue for both parties to accept), and undo a completed trade.
+Undoing a completed trade will return all items to their previous owners and reset stats but will not revert a user's wishlist (items on a wishlist are removed if user's received the item through trade).
-* To see a trade suggestion, create two user accounts and have them add items approved by the admin such that each other’s items are added to their wishlists.
+* To see a trade suggestion, create two user accounts and have them add items approved by the admin then have each other’s items are added to their wishlists (done through viewing users in your area).
 Then a suggest trade option is available.
 * To be a browse-only user that doesn’t need to make any trades, select the browse-only option at the top of the “create an account” page.
 * To change any user threshold, log in as an admin and click on the threshold change menu buttons.